wso2-attic/docs-ciam-cloud/en/docs/guides/organization-login/try-organization-login.md

 Larry wants to perform the following tasks:

 - Register a user in each sub-organization
-- Provide an organization-specific login option for the users to log in to the respective sub-organization IDP.
+- Provide a login option for the users to log in to the respective sub-organization IdP.

 ## Step 1: Create the organizations